Special Service Unit: History

-In late 1963, the Governor’s Conference on Violence was convened in Los Angeles, California.
+Following the incident, the investigation revealed significant challenges in obtaining timely and necessary information from the department of corrections, which was hampered by its size and bureaucracy.
+As a result, detectives needed a more efficient way to access essential records and resources from the CDCR.
+In late1963, the Governor’s Conference on Violence was convened in Los Angeles, California.
 A sub-committee was formed consisting of Attorney General Thomas Lynch, Los Angeles Police Chief William Parker, San Francisco Police Chief Thomas Cahill, Oakland Police Chief Edward Toothman, Alameda County Superior Court Judge Folger Emerson, Governor’s Executive Clemency Secretary John McInerney, Marin County District Attorney Roger Garrity, and San Joaquin County Sheriff Mike Canliss.
-One of the recommendations from the sub-committee was the formation of a unit within the Department of Corrections aimed at establishing and furthering liaison activities between the CDC, street law enforcement, district attorneys, and the courts.
+One of the recommendations from the sub-committee was the formation of a unit within the department of corrections aimed at establishing and furthering liaison activities between the CDCR, street law enforcement, district attorneys, and the courts.
 A decision was made to form a specialized unit within CDCR to liaison between the department and outside agencies.

 CDCR Assistant Director Charles Casey was tasked with creating this new unit.
 Director Casey learned of a New York Department of Corrections team that ostensibly bridged the gap between New York state parole services and local law enforcement.
 Casey went to New York and met with Russell H. Oswald, the New York State Parole Board chairman and founder of the New York Bureau of Special Services.
 Based on his study and evaluation of the Bureau of Special Services, Casey returned to California and designed his team.
 After the state legislature approved its formation, the Law Enforcement Intelligence and Liaison Unit (later shortened to Law Enforcement Intelligence Unit {LEIU}) officially went into service in April 1964.
 The unit initially consisted of six special agents.
 In 1966, four additional special agents were added to the team.
 The name was changed to the Special Service Unit.
 By 1975, there were three regional SSU offices in Sacramento, Corte Madera, and El Monte.